dzbeck/multiscanner/docs/arch.md

   a.
 Stores the file in the distributed file system (GlusterFS)&nbsp;
   b.
 Places the task on the task queue (Celery)&nbsp;
   c.
 Adds an entry to the task management database (PostgreSQL) &nbsp;

 1. A worker node:&nbsp;
   a\.
 Pulls the task from the Celery task queue  &nbsp;
   b\.
 Retrieves the corresponding sample file from the GlusterFS via its SHA256 value  &nbsp;
   c\.
-Analyses the file
+Analyzes the file &nbsp;
-  d\. &nbsp; Generates a JSON blob and indexes it into Elasticsearch
+  d\.
+Generates a JSON blob and indexes it into Elasticsearch  &nbsp;
-  e\. &nbsp; Updates the task management database with the task status ("complete")
+  e\.
+Updates the task management database with the task status ("complete")  &nbsp;
 1. The Web UI (or REST API):
-  a\. &nbsp; Gets report ID associated with the Task ID
+  a\. &nbsp; Gets report ID associated with the Task ID  &nbsp;
   b\. &nbsp; Pulls analysis report from the Elasticsearch datastore

 Analysis Modules